loncarales/minikube-ollama-lab/README.md

-# LLMs on Minikube: Ollama and OpenWebUI with Ingress & TLS
+# Zero-Config LLMs on Minikube: One-Command Deployment of Ollama and OpenWebUI with Ingress and TLS

 ![Kubernetes](https://img.shields.io/badge/kubernetes-minikube-blue)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-This guide will walk you through setting up Ollama and OpenWebUI, and then explain how to configure an Ingress controller.
+This project provides a zero-configuration, one-command deployment of Ollama and OpenWebUI on Minikube with Ingress and TLS support.
+Simply run `make` and everything is set up automatically - no manual configuration required!

 ---